Belated News Flash — We’ve moved to USU!

-The Rothfels lab is moving to Utah State University!
-Where, aside from views like that below, we’ll have the great company and intellectual stimulation of the Rushworth lab.
+The Rothfels lab has moved to Utah State University as of Fall 2022!
+Where, aside from views like that below, we have the great company and intellectual stimulation of the Rushworth lab.
 We are super stoked!!

-You’ve reached the Rothfels lab in the University Herbarium and Department of Integrative Biology at UC Berkeley.
+You’ve reached the Rothfels lab in the Intermountain Herbarium and Department of Biology and Ecology Center at Utah State University.

 We here at the Rothfels lab are broadly interested in using phylogenetic tools to study plants, and in better understanding the strengths and limitations of these tools.
 Questions of interest range across the patterns and processes of plant diversification, including molecular divergence, morphological change, speciation, and extinction.